NREL/FuelLib/docs/tutorials.rst

 Note: for liquid fuels from FuelLib with greater than 30 components, the script will assume that all liquid fuel species deposit to the same gas-phase species, namely the name of the fuel.
-This is designed for conventional jet fuels such as POSF10325, where there are 67 liquid fuel species correpsonding to the GCxGC data, but only a single gas-phase mechanism species, "POSF10325".
+This is designed for conventional jet fuels such as POSF10325, where there are 67 liquid fuel species corresponding to the GCxGC data, but only a single gas-phase mechanism species, "POSF10325".
 For example: ::

     python Export4Pele.py --fuel_name posf10325